midnightLuke/islandora-island-presentation/slides/07-drupalizing.md

 ## The Challenge

 - <!-- .element: class="fragment" --> Drupal was chosen as it was a popular open-source CMS platform
-- <!-- .element: class="fragment" --> Much of the original development was done by developers who were initially unfamiliar with Drupal
+- <!-- .element: class="fragment" --> Much of the original development was done by developers who may have been initially unfamiliar with Drupal
-- <!-- .element: class="fragment" --> Drupal contrib has starting solving some of the issues Islandora solved in custom additions
+- <!-- .element: class="fragment" --> Drupal contrib has started solving some of the issues Islandora solved in custom additions
 - <!-- .element: class="fragment" --> The current version of Islandora contains a lot of legacy code

 Notes: